 How often do I need to get treatments?

-This varies quite a lot for every individual I see.
-However as a rule, I advise people to have at least 4-6 sessions once to twice per week depending on the severity of condition.
+The short answer is it depends!
+However, as a rule, I advise people to have at least 4-6 sessions once to twice per week depending on the severity of the condition.
 As acupuncture works through the body's natural healing capacity this differs greatly with each individual depending on age, medical history, medication.
-With chronic cases the frequent treatments (twice a week) aim to break chronic patterns the body has adapted.
+With chronic cases, the frequent treatments (twice a week) aim to break chronic patterns the body has adapted.
 This will help facilitate proper healing and recovery.
 Most often within the first few sessions, patient's will start noticing positive shifts and changes in their condition and general wellbeing.
 It is also important for individuals to take responsibility of their health and recovery, so I always emphasise that healing is a team effort.
 I have seen the fastest progress with patient's who are willing to take my advice on board and change their lifestyle and diet.

 What should I wear?